studio-b12/goat/docs/book/src/command-line-tool/index.md

   *Example: `-l trace`*

 - **`--new`**
   Create a new base Goatfile.
+When a file directory name is passed as positional parameter, the new Goatfile will be created under that directory name.

 - **`--no-abort`**
   Do not abort the batch execution on error.